What are the first steps in colorectal cancer prevention? HCB2 has the following quick tips:

 We are learning more about how genetics plays a role in our health every year.
 Talk with your parents, aunts, uncles, and grandparents, if this is an option, and discuss the past histories of relatives.
 Many cancers are related to one another so it’s important to understand if your body might be vulnerable to cancerous tumors.
-For example, colon cancer is 2-3x higher when a first degree relative is diagnosed.
-You must be screened early with a family history.
+For example, risk of colon cancer is 2-3x higher when a first degree relative is diagnosed.
+It may be in your best interest to get screened at earlier or more frequent intervals if you have a family history.

 Understand that diet plays a role in creating an environment where cancer cells thrive.

-Cancer cells will thrive in an inflamed, unbalanced PH, low oxygenated environment AND cancer loves sugar.
-If we continue to eat processed foods filled with poor quality fats (all corn oils), sugar, sugar substitutes, chemicals and preservatives that our bodies are not wired to breakdown and eliminate, then we are creating an inflamed, acidic, toxic environment within the body where cancer can flourish!
+Cancer cells will thrive in an inflamed, low oxygenated environment AND cancer loves sugar.
+If we continue to eat processed foods filled with poor quality fats (all “vegetable” oils), sugar, sugar substitutes, chemicals and preservatives that our bodies are not wired to breakdown and eliminate, then we are creating an inflamed, acidic, toxic environment within the body where cancer can flourish!
 How does that happen?
-Processed fats can cause our cell membranes to become hardened interfering with oxygen uptake within the cells, oxidation leads to DNA to be damaged, and our gut can become ‘leaky’ or become less efficient to eliminate toxins, absorb nutrients, and produce good-guy bacteria which we desperately need to have a strong immune system.
+Processed fats can cause our cell membranes to become hardened interfering with oxygen uptake within the cells.
+Free radicals generated as regular byproducts of our bodies’ different processes (in addition to excessive exposure to toxins and other things our bodies just don’t need) can also lead to cellular insufficiency and DNA damage.
+Our guts can also become ‘leaky’ or become less efficient in eliminating toxins, absorbing nutrients, and sustaining our “good-guy” bacteria when our diets are devoid of nutrients, which we desperately need in order to support a strong immune system.
 Eating quality fats, clean proteins, and organic produce from all colors of the rainbow helps to fight against all cancers!
 It’s NEVER too late to make small changes to your diet.
 You have a choice several times each day!

 Know the Symptoms & Get Screened